Saturated fats can be found in meat, including bacon.

 What are fats?

-- Oils - Any fat which exists in liquid form at room temperature.
+- Oils - any fat that exists in liquid form at room temperature.
 Oils are also any substances that do not mix with water and have a greasy feel.

 - Animal fats - butter, lard, cream, fat in (and on) meats.

-- Vegetable fats - olive oil, peanut oil, flax seed oil, corn oil.
+- Vegetable fats - olive oil, peanut oil, flax seed oil, corn oil, for instance.

 Lipids are an important part of the diet of all humans and many types of animals.
 Fat is stored in the body for many reasons.